sensu/sensu-docs/content/sensu-go/6.4/operations/control-access/ldap-auth.md

 {{< /code >}}
 {{< /language-toggle >}}

+<a id="binding-attribute"></a>

 | binding    |      |
 -------------|------
 description  | The LDAP account that performs user and group lookups.
-If your server supports anonymous binding, you can omit the `user_dn` or `password` attributes to query the directory without credentials. required     | false type         | Map example      | {{< language-toggle >}}
+If your server supports anonymous binding, you can omit the `user_dn` or `password` attributes to query the directory without credentials.
+Review the [binding attributes][43] for details. required     | false type         | Map example      | {{< language-toggle >}}